 If you’re transferring from a different U-M Ann Arbor school/college, you should complete a minimum of 34 credit hours and a maximum of 70 credit hours during your first two years on campus, including all of the prerequisite coursework outlined below.
-If accepted to the Bachelor of Science in Urban Technology program, students will begin their Taubman coursework in the fall semester.
+If accepted to the Bachelor of Science in Urban Technology program, students will begin their Taubman coursework in the spring semester.
 This program is not currently available to transfer students outside of the University of Michigan-Ann Arbor.
 Learn more about cross-campus transfer requirements.

 / Degree Requirements

 You will complete a total of 120 credits as an Urban Technology student.
 Required courses focus on cities, technology, and design.
 You also will choose electives from Taubman College courses focusing on a specific area of policy or technology.
 General education course requirements and a required minor complement your primary studies.